 The cost of making a sale is often higher than you think when you factor in lead costs, salaries, commissions, fixed building costs and more.
 Understanding your sales cost to sales volume ratio helps you make informed decisions about whether (and how) to grow your sales team efficiently.
 Measure the total cost of your sales efforts in a month vs the total sales volume generated in that month (or factor your sales cycle time into the formula for a more accurate view).
 Then convert that to a ratio and express it as a percentage.

-Get access to our Sales KPIs cheat sheet!
+Get access to our Sales KPI cheat sheet!

-This cheat sheet will help ensure you’re tracking all the right KPIs.
+This cheat sheet will help you make sure your tracking all the right KPIs.
 Click the download button below.